 - 1. WHEN REQUIREMENTS ARE PROVIDED BY DUKE OR UCF, THEY SHALL BE CONSIDERED REQUESTS IN ADDITION TO CODE REQUIRED MINIMUMS.
 ENGINEER OF RECORD (EOR) SHALL REVIEW, CONFIRM APPLICABILITY OF REQUESTS AND INCORPORATE THESE ITEMS INTO THE PROJECT DOCUMENTS AS APPLICABLE. - 2.
+DUKE REQUIREMENTS:

-DUKE REQUIREMENTS: - www.duke-energy.com/PARTNER-WITH-US/BUILDERS-DEVELOPERS-AND-CONTRACTORS/CONSTRUCTION-TOOLBOX/ - 3.
-CONTRACTOR PULLS SECONDARY CONDUCTORS INTO DUKE PAD MOUNT TRANSFORMER.
-CONTRACTOR LEAVES SUFFICIENT SLACK FOR DUKE TO BOLT CONDUCTORS TO SECONDARY BUSHING LUGS. - 4.
-CONTRACTOR MAKES TERMINATIONS ON SECONDARY CABLE AND DUKE BOLTS CONDUCTOR TO LUG ON SECONDARY BUSHING IN TRANSFORMER. - 5.
+- 4. CONTRACTOR MAKES TERMINATIONS ON SECONDARY CABLE AND DUKE BOLTS CONDUCTOR TO LUG ON SECONDARY BUSHING IN TRANSFORMER. - 5.
 PRIMARY METHOD CTs IN TRANSFORMER (DUKE PROVIDES CTs) | ALTERNATE METHOD CTs OUTSIDE TRANSFORMER IN CT CABINET OR SWITCHGEAR (UCF UES PROVIDES CTs) - 6.
 DUKE IF CTs INSIDE TRANSFORMER.
 CONTRACTOR ALL OTHERS. - 7.
-DUKE ENERGY DESIGN REQUESTS FOR PULLBOXES, MANHOLES, ETC MUST BE ADHERED TO FULLY WITHOUT - SUBSTITUTE AND SPEC SHEETS CAN BE REQUESTED FROM DUKE ENERGY THROUGH UCF UES.
+DUKE ENERGY DESIGN REQUESTS FOR PULLBOXES, MANHOLES, ETC MUST BE ADHERED TO FULLY WITHOUT SUBSTITUTE AND SPEC SHEETS CAN BE REQUESTED FROM DUKE ENERGY THROUGH UCF UES.